Noncredit ESL Program

 If the semester has not started, you may register online immediately using on the My Mission Portal.

 If the semester has already started, please wait until the first week of the next month.
 Then you may go to the class you want to attend and ask to add.
-If there is space for more students in the class, the instructor will give you an add code (4-digit number).
+For online classes, you can email the instructor.
+If there is space for more students in the class, the instructor will give you an add code (4-digit number) to use in the Portal.
 We don’t recommend that students try to add after week seven.

 The noncredit ESL class schedule for the current semester is located at ESL Noncredit Courses.